Upper Body Strength, Pole Dancing and Monkey Kung Fu

-So below you will find two people demonstrating arm positions (the first one didn’t want to be identified) .
-That’s me in the second photo, notice that my clavicles are not in the ideal neutral (horizontal) position- this is from a lifetime of elevating my shoulders and my weak latissimus dorsi.
+In the picture below are two twins separated at birth; the one on the left was raised by gorillas (or raised in front of a computer, I’m not sure?)
+That’s me on the right.
+Notice my clavicles are not in the ideal neutral (horizontal) position- this is from a lifetime of elevating my shoulders.
 I’m working on it, so cut me a break here.
-Horizontal clavicles are important because if they are in the V formation, the muscles around them are not in the correct plane making it difficult to do what they are supposed to do, like keeping the head in the correct position (ears over shoulders).
-You also run the risk of cervical disk problems, upper back strain, thyroid issues and blood flow to the head.
+Horizontal clavicles are essential; if they’re in a V formation, the muscles around them are not in the correct plane, making it difficult for them to work as a team with the rest of your muscles, like keeping the head in the correct position (ears over shoulders).
+You also run the risk of cervical disk problems, upper back strain, and blood flow to the head.

-As I learned in the Restorative Exercise training “The shoulder girdle maintains the environment and geometry for activities in the thoracic cavity (those of the heart and lungs) and the health of the cervical and thoracic nervous system,” Katy Bowman biomechanical scientist.
-Pretty important stuff aye?
+“The shoulder girdle maintains the environment and geometry for activities in the thoracic cavity (those of the heart and lungs) and the health of the cervical and thoracic nervous system,” Katy Bowman, a biomechanist, said.

 Love the slow mo… Nice job!